 Many couples enter into nuptial agreements before or during their marriage.
 A pre-nuptial or post-nuptial agreement identifies specific assets or debts as either separate or marital property.
 For this reason, a valid nuptial agreement can significantly streamline your property distribution during a divorce, since you won’t have to argue about the classification of your property.

-If you signed a nuptial agreement, make sure you provide a copy to your divorce lawyer.
+If you signed a nuptial agreement, make sure you provide a copy to your property division lawyer.
 We will carefully review the document to assess its validity and terms.
 Sometimes, a nuptial agreement is invalid or contains terms and conditions that are not enforceable.
 For more information and a confidential evaluation, contact The Colwell Law Group, LLC today.

 Disposition of Community Property Rights at Death Act and Defining Community Property